RhettLangseth/ChessFusionStudioAndroidShowcase/README.md

 - UI architecture: focused `Theme Studio` screen, reusable controls, custom slider, dropdowns, and color picker.
 - State management: persisted settings mapped through a `ViewModel` and `StateFlow`.
 - Engineering workflow: original Java chess foundation written by me, then adapted and curated with directed Codex/agentic AI assistance.

+## Showcase Flow

+The showcase exposes one focused `Theme Studio` workflow:
+- preview a sample chess position
+- switch between curated sample positions
+- adjust board and piece palettes
+- fine-tune colors with a custom picker
+- adjust piece scale with a custom slider
+- see changes immediately in the rendered board

 ## Tech Stack